tinkerbox/lets_encrypt_heroku/README.md

       c.private_key = OpenSSL::PKey::RSA.new(ENV['PRIVATE_KEY']) if ENV['PRIVATE_KEY']
     end

 Rmember to paste the generated private key into Heroku's 'PRIVATE_KEY' environment variable.
+If using the CLI, ensure it is wrapped in quotes to preserve the newlines in the private key:

+    $ heroku config:add PRIVATE_KEY="-----BEGIN RSA PRIVATE KEY-----
+    > ...
+    > -----END RSA PRIVATE KEY-----
+    > "

 Mount the challenge engine in your config/routes.rb file: